eugenekolo/github-scripts/README.md

 ## Python

+- [amazon-dash](https://github.com/Nekmo/amazon-dash) - Hack your Amazon Dash to run what you want.
 - [collisions](https://github.com/corkami/collisions) - Hash collisions
 - [bfac](https://github.com/mazen160/bfac) - BFAC (Backup File Artifacts Checker): An automated tool that checks for backup artifacts that may disclose the web-application's source code.
 - [on-pwning](https://github.com/integeruser/on-pwning) - My solutions to some CTF challenges and a list of interesting resources about pwning stuff